Swiss foreign minister rejects one-year limit to EU finance market access

 An internal EU document, seen by Swiss news agency, ATS, and Swiss public television, SRF, reveals that the financial equivalence mechanism for Switzerland, which allows for cross-border financial trading on equal terms, was approved by the EU countries, but with a conditional limit of one year.

-If nothing changes, the implication would be that the Swiss stock exchange would lose the equivalence with its European counterpart on December 31, 2018.
+If nothing changes, the implication would be that the Swiss stock exchanges would lose the equivalence with its European counterpart on December 31, 2018.

 + Explore in detail our in-depth coverage of Swiss-EU relationsexternal link